Nissan recalls cars, SUVs due to risk of fire

 Some Muranos were recalled for the same problem in 2016.

 Documents posted Thursday by the U.S. National Highway Traffic Safety Administration don’t say if there have been any fires.
-Messages were left early Thursday for a Nissan spokesman.
+Nissan spokesman Steve Yaeger would not comment when asked about fires but said there have been no related crashes or injuries.

+The company is asking owners to park the vehicles outside if the anti-lock brake light stays on “out of an abundance of caution” Yaeger said.
+If the light stays on, owners should immediately contact Nissan or Infiniti to have the vehicle towed to a dealer, he said.

 Dealers will inspect the pump serial numbers and replace them if necessary starting Oct.
 15.